| Document Number: | WG14 N1269 |

 condition variable

-at the time of the call.
+*cond at the time of the call.
 If no threads are blocked

 on the condition variable at the time of the call the function does nothing.

-typedef o-type cnd_t;
+cnd_ttypedef o-type cnd_t;

 The type is an object type o-type that holds an identifier for a condition variable.

-int cnd_timedwait(cnd_t *cond, mtx_t *mtx, const xtime *xt);
+cnd_timedwaitint cnd_timedwait(cnd_t *cond, mtx_t *mtx, const xtime *xt);

 Requires: